For the complete documentation index, see llms.txt. This page is also available as Markdown.

 When the flow finishes, the SDK triggers the onComplete callback.
 The callback provides a data object that includes the workflowSessionId.
 Your backend should use this ID to notify ComplyCube that the workflow has completed, which in turn runs the verification checks defined in the workflow.

-If you have set up webhooks arrow-up-rightas described in our webhooks guidearrow-up-right, you will be notified once a workflow session completes.
+If you have set up webhooks as described in our webhooks guide, you will be notified once a workflow session completes.

 You can retrieve the details of a workflow session by calling the retrieve workflow session request.